keras-team/keras/CONTRIBUTING.md

 ```

 You can activate the venv with the following command.
 You should always run the
 tests with the venv activated.
-You need to activate the venv everytime you open
+You need to activate the venv every time you open
 a new shell.

 ```shell